tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Tiësto
 - Slushii
 - Dash Berlin

+### Q: Which of these artists do NOT originate from France?
+- **Correct Answer:** The Chemical Brothers
+- Air
+- Justice
+- Daft Punk

 ### Q: Which of these artists has NOT been a member of dancehall group Major Lazer?